-Dr. Janice L. Ristock, Vice‐Provost (Academic Affairs) and Professor, Women’s and Gender Studies Program
+Dr. Janice L. Ristock, Provost and Vice-President (Academic) and Professor, Women’s and Gender Studies Program

 Ristock, J. L. (Ed.).
 (2011).
 Intimate partner violence and LGBTTQ lives